lucadonini96/sphinx-template/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
 Welcome to Read the Docs Template's documentation!
+Welcome to *{project name!!!!}*'s documentation!
 ==================================================

 Hello World!